4383/governance/goals/proposed/remove-eventlet.rst

 Conclusion
 ==========

-| A community goal does not shape a new and personal vision of Openstack.
+| A community goal does not shape a new and personal vision of OpenStack.
 | A Community goal collects this vision from the scattered hopes and
   intentions of our community's past.